microsoft/MicrosoftLearnStudentAmbassadors/README.md

-# The Microsoft Learn Student Ambassadors Program Community Engagement Playbook
+# The Microsoft Learn Student Ambassador Program - Community Engagement Playbook

 > This playbook aims to empower leaders to inspire tertiary students to explore their curiosity in building technical and leadership skills through the Microsoft Learn Student Ambassador program, while fostering a vibrant and inclusive community.
 >